vphantom/pyritephp-example/DEVELOPERS.md

 Current 2-letter lowercase language code.

+#### req.default_lang

+2-letter lowercase language code for the language configured in `index.php` to be the default for URLs not including a language code.

 #### req.base

 Either '' or '/xx' where `xx` is the current lowercase language code.
 Therefore, all your templates' URLs for dynamic content should use the form: